 daily and whole-of-life basis, actually becomes more and more obvious for us as

 we travel along in life with him as our companion.
 He really can positively affect our lives, through using practises like prayer and looking for his guidance as examples.
-(But firstly we do have to know how to successfully utilise them.
-Please access the links above for advice.)

 Greater contentment with life is just one

 of the spin-offs from Christianity.
 Probably the greatest outcome

 that I found though was ‘personal freedom’.
 Bear in mind though, I am not saying that bad stuff will never happen to you in life.
 The ‘rolling dice’ of chance within life will inevitably lead to some hard times, but even then he will be there.